Serbs in Bulgaria: Demographics

-According to data from the 2011 census, there were 569 Serbian citizens living in Bulgaria, most of whom were recent immigrants.
-According to the National Council for Cooperation on Ethnic and Integration Issues by the Bulgarian Government, there were 313 local Serbs in the country, in 2011, most of whom were descendants of old political emigrants.
+According to data from the 2011 census, there were 569 Serbian citizens living in Bulgaria, most of whom were expatriates.
+According to the 2011 census data reported by Bulgaria's National Council for Interethnic Cooperation and Integration, there were country 313 local Serbs, the majority of whom were descendants of old political emigrants.

 Organizations

 In 2010, an Association of the Serbs in Bulgaria was established.